 Connecticut is a spooky state in the best possible way.
 It is the site of the first American Witch Trials, predating those to occur in Salem by 30 years.
 The state is home to dozens of purportedly haunted cemeteries and churches and several abandoned hospitals and sanitoriums.
 Allegedly, these locations are still full of residents who have long since passed.

 From ghost tours in CT towns to lighter family fun such as movie screenings and harvest festivals, there is something for every family to enjoy in Connecticut this October.
-Here are our 6 top event picks.
+Here are our five top event picks.

 Pumpkin Patch Trolley Rides at the Connecticut Trolley Museum

 The CT Trolley Museum in East Windsor, CT is a fantastic day trip for families in its own right.
 But each fall, something special happens.
 Every October, the museum offers a pumpkin patch trolley ride.
 Weekends through October 30th, guests are invited to ride the trolley out to the pumpkin patch and select their favorite pumpkin.

 Upon return to the museum, guests can decorate pumpkins, enjoy face painting, and visit the museum including the additional Fire Truck Museum on-site.
 Trolley rides are unlimited.
 Adults are $14, $7 for members.
 Children 2-11 are $12, $6 for members.
 Children under 2 are free.

 For those who prefer a socially distant Halloween activity, consider the Pumpkintown Drive-through!
 This one-mile drive in East Hampton allows guests to view the fanciful scenery and inhabitants of “Pumpkintown Forest” from the safety of their vehicles.
 Delicious Pumpkintown treats are available to purchase for your drive through the Pumpkintown Forest.
 Snacks available are apple cider donuts, popcorn, and fresh cider.